Xianzhezhang97/table2json/README.md

-# Quick finish email
+# Quick convert table to json or versely

-This project helps quickly finish email.